Why can't I access my website that uses Route 53 DNS services?

 I've configured my website to use Amazon Route 53 for DNS services, but I can't access my website from the internet.
 How do I troubleshoot this issue?

 Check the website's public hosted zone resource records sets

-Be sure that the public hosted zone for your website's domain name in Route 53 contains the appropriate resource records sets.
-For more information, see Creating Records by Using the Amazon Route 53 Console and Editing Records.
-For record type-specific values, see Values That You Specify When You Create or Edit Amazon Route 53 Records.
+Verify the public hosted zone for your website's domain name in Route 53 is populated with the appropriate resource records sets.
+To update the values for records sets, see Editing Records.
+For record type-specific values, see Values that you specify when you create or edit Amazon Route 53 records.

 Check the domain name registrar's NS records

 Check if the name servers (NS) configured at domain registrar are the same four authoritative NS records in the domain's Route 53 public hosted zone.

 - Get the name servers for a public hosted zone.